Fed officials: Bond purchases could end by middle of 2022

 At a news conference following the September meeting, Fed Chair Jerome Powell said that such progress had been made with inflation and the test was "all but met" when it came to employment.

-“If the economy continues to progress broadly in line with expectations,” Powell said, “I think we can easily move ahead at the next meeting,” which will be held Nov.
-2-3, when the reduction, or tapering, could be announced.
+“If the economy continues to progress broadly in line with expectations,” Powell said, “I think we can easily move ahead at the next meeting."

 Earlier Wednesday, the government said consumer prices rose 5.4% in September compared with a year ago, matching a 13-year high that was also reached in June and July.
 The ongoing price gains have raised pressure on the Fed to dial-back its low-interest rate policies.